Skip to main content

 Automatic MCP Tool Tracking

-Every MCP tool call through the SolvaPay proxy automatically records a meter event.
-No SDK integration needed — the proxy records against the tool’s auto-created meter (e.g. tool:search_documents) with the outcome as a property:
+Every MCP tool call through the SolvaPay proxy automatically records a usage record against the provider’s requests meter.
+No SDK integration needed — the proxy records usage with the outcome as a property:

 {